Simply Health Integrated Medical

 Most patients who arrive asking about peptide therapy for recovery fall into one of three groups: athletes or active adults frustrated by slow workout recovery; patients dealing with a stubborn injury that has not responded to physical therapy or standard care; or patients researching peptides as an alternative to standard injection options like cortisone.
 The evaluation is the same in all three cases: clarify the specific recovery goal first, then determine whether peptides fit.

-BPC-157 is the most-discussed recovery peptide, marketed for tendon, ligament, gut, and soft-tissue repair.
-The honest version: BPC-157 has interesting preclinical research, particularly in animal models of tendon and gut tissue.
-Human clinical evidence is more limited than internet marketing suggests.
-The peptide is not an FDA-approved drug, regulatory status has shifted, and sourcing quality varies.
+Some recovery peptides are heavily marketed for tendon, ligament, gut, and soft-tissue repair.
+The honest version: much of the most interesting research remains preclinical, especially in animal models, and human clinical evidence is more limited than internet marketing suggests.
+Regulatory status and sourcing quality also matter.
 A responsible evaluation reviews all of that before recommending or declining.

-TB-500 is commonly marketed as a thymosin beta-4-related peptide for tissue repair, mobility, and resilience.
-The published thymosin beta-4 literature is broader than the TB-500-specific human evidence, and these should not be confused.
-Like BPC-157, the regulatory and sourcing picture matters, and a careful evaluation reviews whether TB-500 is appropriate, available, and worth considering for the specific patient.
+Some tissue-repair and mobility-focused peptide options are discussed for repair signaling, flexibility, and resilience.
+Published research does not always match commercial claims, and these categories should not be treated as interchangeable.
+The regulatory and sourcing picture matters, and a careful evaluation reviews whether any specific option is appropriate, available, and worth considering for the patient.

 When peptides fit alongside PRP and regenerative medicine